QiansiqiHu/DOT-server/README.md

 You will spend most of your time interacting with our **login node (113)**, including using JupyterLab and uploading your files and codes.
 As all nodes share a common file system, your files will be available everywhere even though you are only uploading them to a login node.

+> [!TIP]
-**💡 Tip for SSH Users:** If you are comfortable using SSH to connect to servers and prefer a straightforward approach without needing to learn advanced resource management tools like SLURM (which involves learning costs of using `srun` and `sbatch` commands to send your computation tasks to available compute nodes), you can directly use these compute nodes for your experiments.
+> For SSH Users: If you are comfortable using SSH to connect to servers and prefer a straightforward approach without needing to learn advanced resource management tools like SLURM (which involves learning costs of using `srun` and `sbatch` commands to send your computation tasks to available compute nodes), you can directly use these compute nodes for your experiments.

 #### Compute Nodes (137.189.75.114 & 137.189.75.115)